govCMS/scaffold/README.md

 > These notes are a duplication of those from the README within the health_sample_content module.

-Generates sample content for a site using the Health Starter Kit (HSK).
+Generates sample content for a site using the Awesome Starter Kit (ASK).

 ### Prerequisites <a id="sample-content-prerequisites"></a>

 Assumes you have an instance of the Drupal site which was provisioned using the HSK configuraiton.
 Sample content is generated via Drupal's migration system and relies on several contributed modules which are not including in the GovCMS8 distribution.
-These modules will need to be installed in your local development environment by running `composer install` from your project's root directory (see the [HSK installation instructions](#installation) for more details).
+These modules will need to be installed in your local development environment by running `composer install` from your project's root directory (see the [ASK installation instructions](#installation) for more details).

 ### <a id="sample-content-installation"></a>Installation